paulfantom/pawel.krupa.net.pl/content/post/2018-07-01-Automate-your-grammar-checks.md

 Codeship also describes how to use tool called ["write good"](https://www.npmjs.com/package/write-good) which promotes better writing style by being a ["naive linter for English prose for developers who can't write good and wanna learn to do other stuff good too"](https://github.com/btford/write-good#write-good-).
-And since I can't write good, it looks like an ideal tool for me.
-Couple of commands later and I have another set of directions on how
+And since I can't write good yet, it looks like an ideal tool for me.
+Couple of commands later and I have additional advices on how
 I shouldn't write:

 ![write good example output](/images/20180701-write-good-example.png)